 Any great dynamic reporting tool should allow you to decide how the report is grouped.
 You can change the grouped attributes at any time by dragging an attribute to the row groups section of the column selector.

 The default reports give you a subtotal by transaction record - so there is one line per credit in our examples.
 Since each transaction may include multiple lines, that subtotal has to reflect summary values for the columns being displayed (like discounts, other charges, and taxes, for example).
-The reports will initially display those grouped columns as first - which is just another way of saying display the values from the first or oldest record in the list.
-In the case of credits, this means that the total discount column is showing the values from the discounts on the first credit in the system.

 You can change that aggregation setting by clicking the hamburger in the column title and selecting the value aggregation option.